ezra-bible-app/ezrabibleapp.net/howto/synchronize_database_with_multiple_devices.md

 ![Application Info](/assets/screenshots/ezra_db_and_config_path.png "Application info dialog showing db and configuration path")

-### Step 2: Copy the Ezra Project database to the synchronization folder
+### Step 2: Copy the Ezra Bible App database to the synchronization folder

-In order to start with the synchronization, you need to put the Ezra Project database into a folder that is synchronized.
+In order to start with the synchronization, you need to put the Ezra Bible App database into a folder that is synchronized.
 This could for example simply be your Dropbox root folder.

-So - browse to the location of the Ezra Project database file (The app info dialog shows this) and copy the file to the destination folder that is setup for synchronization.
+So - browse to the location of the Ezra Bible App database file (The app info dialog shows this) and copy the file to the destination folder that is setup for synchronization.
 Do not rename the database file, but keep the name ezra.sqlite.

-### Step 3: Setup a custom database directory in Ezra Project
+### Step 3: Setup a custom database directory in Ezra Bible App

-To make Ezra Project aware of the new database location, you need to edit Ezra Project's config file.
+To make Ezra Bible App aware of the new database location, you need to edit Ezra Bible App's config file.
 The path of the config file is visible in the app info dialog you have opened (see screenshot above).

 Open the configuration file `config.json` in a text editor and add a line like this, after the initial parenthesis, do not forget the comma at the end: